d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

                   char_to_idx)
 ```

 As is quite obvious, this model doesn't work at all (just yet).
 Next, we implement the training function.
-Its algorithm is the same as in the previous section, but only random sampling is used here to read the data.
+Its algorithm is the same as in the previous section.
+That said, since we observed that random sampling works considerably better for training sequence models, we only use the latter below.

 ```{.python .input  n=18}
 # This function is saved in the d2l package for future use